 Mark 7 days on your calendar.
 Make another phone call or send another email if you think it’s worth it.
 If 7 days come and go and payment isn’t arranged, move onto Step 4.

-Step 4: File Foreclosure Lawsuit
+Step 4: File Foreclosure Lawsuit (Very Rare)

 Most mechanics lien claims get paid before a foreclosure action is ever required.
 However, there are those instances when none of the above measures work, and foreclosing on your lien claim is necessary.